telehash/telehash.github.io/protocol.md

 * **[paths](network.md)** - Any encrypted *line* data can be sent over different networks paths, commonly UDP but also HTTP, WebRTC, and more.

-As a quick introduction to how the protocol works, an example startup flow from scratch for a [switch](implementations.md) would look like:
+As a quick introduction to how the protocol works, an example startup flow for a [switch](implementations.md) would look like:

 1. **create a hashname** - generate public/private keypairs, results in the parts/keys that make up a new [hashname](hashnames.md)
 2. **load seeds** - use a bundled [seeds.json](seeds.md) file to load information about one or more seeds to bootstrap from